cheese3660/cheese_pl/reference.md

 #### Catchall Constraint

-The catchall constraint is either a variable name or `_`.
+The catchall constraint is `_`.
 This matches anything that hasn't already been matched by other arms.

 #### Destructuring Constraint